thombergs/cdc-workshop/README.md

 * a pact file created from a Gradle build
 * if working with a Pact Broker: the pact file has been published on the Pact Broker

-### Java Spring Consumer with Spring Cloud Contract
+### Java Feign Consumer with Spring Cloud Contract

 1. Start with the code in the folder [consumer/scc-feign-userclient](consumer/scc-feign-userclient)
 1. Go through the steps explained in [this article](https://reflectoring.io/consumer-driven-contract-consumer-spring-cloud-contract/) to set up a contract and a consumer test against that contract
    * in the contract, specify a different API from the one in the article (instead of creating users, do something else)
-   * the "provider code base" mentioned in the article is the folder [provider/scc-spring-userservuce](provider/scc-spring-userservice)
+   * the "provider code base" mentioned in the article is the folder [provider/scc-spring-userservice](provider/scc-spring-userservice)
    * skip the step "verify the consumer code online" if you do not have access to a Maven repository where you can publish the provider mock
 1. If you need orientation, have a look at the [complete example](https://github.com/thombergs/code-examples/tree/master/spring-cloud/spring-cloud-contract-consumer)